SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-27-republicans-against-interracial-marriage.md

 v Wade_ legalizing abortion.

 In an attempt to be fair, there _has_ been some backlash in Indiana.
 A little.
-While I have family connections to Indiana, it's clear this a difficult place to be if one can attempt to shrug this off.
-I mean, the guy said he's not racist, he just wants states to be able to abolish interracial marriage, right?
+While I have family connections to Indiana, it's clear this a difficult place to be if the citizenry can attempt to shrug this off.
+I mean, the guy said he's not racist, he _just_ wants states to be able to abolish interracial marriage, right?

 Jamelle Bouie, whom [we have quoted favorably here before]({{ site.baseurl }}/vaccine-waste/#scare-headlines-from-the-mathematically-illiterate), has the right of the matter, at the _NYT:_ why _are_ we still debating interracial marriage in 2022?!
 Gotta say: Bouie kept his temper better than I've kept mine.
+His summary:

 > Senator Braun's mistake was not that he misunderstood the question; it's that he
 > understood it all too well.
 The world he and his colleagues are working toward is one in
 > which the national government defers the question of civil and political rights to the
 > states.
 And it is in the states, free from federal oversight, where people like Braun
 > can exercise real control over what you might do, how you might live and who you might
-> love.
-It's freedom for some and obedience for the rest.
+> love. __It's freedom for some and obedience for the rest.__

-States don't get to legislate civil rights.  _Nobody_ can legislate against rights!
+States don't get to legislate civil rights.  _Nobody_ gets to legislate against rights!
 Anything that can be controlled by a legislature is not a right: it's a _privilege_, subject to retraction by majority whim.
 Rights are what _resists_ that kind of attack.

 ## Ok, but that's just one weird guy, right?

-No, it's not just some gormless guy who happened to blurt out his true thoughts in public.
+No, it's not _just_ some gormless twit who happened to blurt out his true thoughts in public.
 It's "endemic", to use a word the right doesn't seem to grok either.

 <img src="{{ site.baseurl }}/images/2022-03-27-republicans-against-interracial-marriage-mfp-1.jpg" width="400" height="245" alt="Pittman @ MFP: GOPer calls for murder of trans rights supporters" title="Pittman @ MFP: GOPer calls for murder of trans rights supporters" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">